UPDATED - FEBRUARY 2022

 We use your personal information for the following purposes:

-To analyse, evaluate and improve our work, programmes, services, activities or information
+Research - To analyse, evaluate and improve our membership base, work, services, activities or information available to members

 To satisfy legal obligations which are binding on us

 For the prevention of fraud or misuse of services; and

 For the establishment, defence or enforcement of legal claims

 We are required to rely on one or more lawful grounds to collect and use the personal information that we have outlined above.
 We consider the grounds listed below to be relevant:

 Applicable law allows us to collect and use personal information for our or a third party’s legitimate interests, where the use of your personal information is fair, balanced and does not unduly impact your rights.

 We rely on this ground to process your personal information when we believe that it is more practical or appropriate than asking for your consent.
 Where you provide information, we will rely on the legitimate interest ground to communicate with you in most instances (and allow you to communicate with each other and participate in the Network including its events).